hopeforgood/postgresql_replication/README.md

    create or replace view cloudwalk.orders_vw as select * from cloudwalk.orders2;

-Now we have applications reading data form new partitined table.
+Now we have applications reading data from new partitined table using this view.
-Views also should allow DMLS oprations.
+Views compile time is very fast and also should allow DML operations.

 --Ultimately if you need to use original table name for all applications you can rename the table names